-A Wellness Garden can help you transform into a happier, healthier person.
+Wellness Garden Design can install a stunning landscape that will help you transform into a happier, healthier person.

 Because GARDENS CAN HEAL!

 Why Nature is Necessary For a Better Life

 Humans have always desired a connection with nature.
 There are unique and healing qualities that civilizations have tapped into since the beginning of time (think the hanging gardens of Babylon).
 For this reason, being outdoors gardening, taking a walk through the park or hiking through the forest, humans have found solace in nature for centuries.

 However, a shortage of green spaces and an emerging culture of technology-obsessed people has caused nature deprivation and a disconnect with the world around us.
 Although quality time outside is hard to come by, it’s important to make nature a part of daily life.

 Are you getting enough nature in your life?
 According to a paper published recently in the journal Scientific Reports, the minimum amount is about 120 minutes per week.White, M.P., Alcock, I., Grellier, J. et al. Spending at least 120 minutes a week in nature is associated with good health and wellbeing.
 Sci Rep 9, 7730 (2019) doi:10.1038/s41598-019-44097-3

 An abundance of research has proven that escaping to a community park, hiking through the woods, or spending a weekend camping can make you feel better.
 The most compelling evidence proves nature can lower a person’s stress levels, decrease blood pressure and reduce the risk of asthma, allergies, diabetes and cardiovascular disease, while boosting mental health and increasing life expectancy.
 Doctors have even begun prescribing time in nature as a way of improving their patients’ health.